pfuri/laravel-visio-stencil/README.md

 # Creating Relationships
 Drag a "Relationship" shape onto the grid.
 Where you connect the ends of the Relationship shape is a matter of preference.
 Personally, I like connect all Relationship tails to the bottom of the Table, and all of the heads to the top.

+# The Template
+The LaravelDatabaseTemplate.vsd file contains the migrations, password_resets & users tables as a starting point for a new Laravel database design